xuechundesign/xuechundesign.github.io/_projects/2018-06-30-faceplusplus.md

 ##### Existing Problem

-To me, these icons are not consistent with each other.In the first image, these lines width are bold, but the second image's icons' line are much thinner.Besides, the stylish are totally different.
+To me, these icons are not consistent with each other.In the first image, these lines are thick, but the second image's icons' line are much thinner.
+Besides, the style is totally different.
+Face++ as a scientific young company, the icons should looks more lively and vividly.But the old icon set is over-specific and realistic.
+It lacks of a way to reveal the sense about scientific.

 I was trying to enhance scientific feelings for icon element.
 Firstly, to make the system more creative and vivid, I combined the line shape and the light blue shadow as overlapping.
 And each icon I add **"+"** symbol to work in concert with our brand --- Face++

 <br>